 At 7.00 p.m. on 24 August, Anti-Government Elements conducted a complex attack against the American University in Afghanistan, killing 13 civilians and injuring 48 others, mostly students.
-The attack commenced with the detonation of a suicide vehicle-borne device at the wall of the university, after which two attackers entered the university and began indiscriminate shooting at students and throwing hand grenades.
+The attack commenced with the detonation of a suicide vehicle-borne device at the gate of the university, after which two attackers entered the university and began indiscriminate shooting at students and throwing hand grenades.
 At the time of the attack, more than 700 students and staff were present at the campus.
-Eyewitness reported to UNAMA that the attackers chased and shot at students as they english.com/?p=7013, posted on English language Taliban website on 11 November 2016, last accessed 4 December 2016.
+Eyewitness reported to UNAMA that the attackers chased and shot at students as they attempted to escape out of second or third floor windows or run out of the campus.
+The complex attack lasted until 4.00 a.m. the following morning.
+No group claimed responsibility for the attack.